trezor/trezor-suite/docs/features/localization.md

 To allow non-developers to edit these messages through user-friendly interface, we upload them to [Crowdin](https://crowdin.com/project/trezor-suite) via their [CLI](https://github.com/crowdin/crowdin-cli).

 After strings have been translated we use Crowdin CLI again to download the translated json files to [suite-data package](https://github.com/trezor/trezor-suite/tree/develop/packages/suite-data/files/translations).
-To finish the process these files need to be commited to the repository.
+To finish the process these files need to be committed to the repository.

 ## Message definitions